Scholarships at the School of Arts and Sciences

 Nearly 175 of the over 250 scholarships in SAS are endowed funds, which provide support for students today and for generations to come.
 Examples of SAS scholarships include:

-These special, full-tuition awards have been created by donors who wish to foster a culture of philanthropy among recipients by helping to further their academic careers through financial assistance.
+These special awards have been created by donors who wish to foster a culture of philanthropy among recipients by helping to further their academic careers through financial assistance.

-Harvey M. Schwartz Endowed Scholarship: awarded to incoming students based on financial need and created by a grateful Rutgers graduate.
+Harvey M. Schwartz Endowed Scholarship: full-tuition scholarship awarded to incoming students based on financial need and created by a grateful Rutgers graduate.

-Hope and Victory Scholarship: awarded to an in-state, first year student based on academic merit and financial need, this scholarship was created by a friend of Rutgers University.
+Hope and Victory Scholarship: four-year partial tuition scholarship awarded to an in-state, first-year student based on financial need, academic merit, and commitment to service, this scholarship was created by a friend of Rutgers University.

 Partial-Tuition Endowed Scholarships